Yankees vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in 10 of their past 10 games and have won six of those contests.
+- The Yankees are underdogs for the first time in a while, as they have not been listed as underdogs in their last 10 games.

-- The Yankees and their opponents have combined to hit the over three times in their last 10 games with a total.
+- When it comes to the total, the Yankees and their opponents are 2-8-0 in their last 10 games.

+- The last 10 Yankees matchups have not had a spread set by bookmakers.

 Yankees Betting Records & Stats